leducnguyen21/AtliqHospitality_analysis_resumeproject/README.md

 1. Create the metrics according to the metric list.
 2. Create a dashboard according to the mock-up provided by stakeholders.
 3. Create relevant insights that are not provided in the metric list/mock-up dashboard.

+# Things I have learnd from the challenge:
+1. Clean data and connect data sets
+2. Creating measures and calculated columns (to create other metrics)
+3. Finding insights after EDA process
+4. Usage of slicers to narrow down the requirements.
+5. Building Menu bar for several sheets in Power BI
+6. Choose specific color for the dashboard to improve visualisation

+Once again, thank you Dhaval Patel and Hemanand Vadivel for coming up with this kind of challenges that helps students and professionals who are looking forward to step into the analytics career

+#codebasicsresumeprojectchallenge #powerbi #dashboard #dataanalysis #codebasics #dataanalytics #data #career #hospitality